gaehlerm/SoftwareEngineering/README.md

 ## Correlation

+// don't mix good and bad stuff.
+Then everything becomes bad.

 Similar things belong together.
 It sounds fairly trivial and it is extremely helpful when designing code.
 And it’s true for pretty any aspect in programming.
 Not only code objects, but also abstract concepts.